How much does Judicial Review cost?

 Your legal team’s costs

-Although we cannot speak for all organisations offering these services, substantive work involving legal challenges of this kind will only ever be undertaken at this firm by a partner or by an associate (i.e. a qualified solicitor).
+Although we cannot speak for all organisations offering these services, work involving legal challenges of this kind will only ever be undertaken at this firm by partner or by an associate (i.e. a qualified solicitor).

-This reflects the complexity of the issues involved in bringing these cases, and the experience needed to properly run an application for
+This reflects the complexity of the issues involved in bringing these cases, and the experience needed to properly run an application for judicial review.

 As set out above, the court would normally expect that a lawyer acting on behalf of a judicial review claimant will have set out reasons why the decision-maker should reverse or reconsider the decision made, and giving notice that a claim may follow if the required action does not take place.